Bolton Notch State Park: Pre-human

+Indigenous peoples

 Native Americans are believed to have used the major trails crossing through Bolton Notch, which they called Saqumsketuck, for at least 10,000 years.
 The notch is thought to have created the boundary between the Mohegan and Podunk territories.

+Folklore

-The park grounds include Squaw's Cave, where according to legend a European settler and his Podunk bride lived as outcasts around 1640.
+The park grounds include Squaw's Cave, where according to legend, a Dutch cabin boy by the name of Peter Hager and his Podunk bride, Wunnee-Neetunah (/ˈwʌn.niːtunə/One-_-Nee-TUNA) lived as outcasts around the year 1640.
+Hager came to the New World on a ship captained by Adriaen Block, the Onrust.

+Modern History

+Prior to becoming a protected state park, the area was used for a railroad from the 1850s through the 1950s.
+The railroad carried both passengers and freight.
+A crucial use for the railroad was transporting rock from the historic Bolton Notch quarry, located east of the park.

 The state purchased the park's first 70 acres in 1918 in anticipation of developing a Wayside Park.

 Activities and amenities

 The park offers rock climbing and hiking as well as "several caves large enough to accommodate a human."
 It is crossed by both the Hop River Trail and Shenipsit Trail.